EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 Common operations like `timeout` are applicable to all Effects while some operations like `retry` are only applicable to a subset of Effects.

-Ultimately this means we do not need to create bespoke operations for the many different Effects our system may have.
+Ultimately this means we do not need to create bespoke operations for the different Effects in our system.

 To illustrate this we will show a few examples of common operations applied to Effects.
-Let's start with the "happy path" where we save a user to a database (which is an Effect) and then gradually add superpowers.
+Let's start with the "happy path" where we save a user to a database (this is an Effect) and then gradually add superpowers.

 Here we save `userName` to a database via `saveUser`: